nicolasdao/webfunc/README.md

 }

 // The GraphQL api
-app.all(['/', '/graphiql'], graphqlHandler(graphqlOptions), () => null)
+app.all(['/', '/graphiql'], graphqlHandler(graphqlOptions))

 eval(app.listen('app', 4000))
 ```

 # Tips & Tricks
 ## Dev - Easy Hot Reloading
-While developing on your localhost, we recommend using hot reloading to help you automatically restart your node process after each change. [_node-dev_](https://github.com/fgnass/node-dev) is a lightweight development tools that watches the minimum amount of files in your project and automatically restart the node process each time a file has changed.
+While developing on your localhost, we recommend using hot re
+loading to help you automatically restart your node process after each change. [_node-dev_](https://github.com/fgnass/node-dev) is a lightweight development tools that watches the minimum amount of files in your project and automatically restart the node process each time a file has changed.
 ```
 npm install node-dev --save-dev
 ```